Kinesiology Courses

 KPE-218,

 A study of the organization and administration of intramurals, athletics and physical education programs for elementary and secondary school students.
-Recommended for students pursuing an education-related career.
+Recommended for students pursuing an education-related career or sports administration.

 This course is seminar style, where students engage in critical examination and discussion of social and social-psychological dynamics of sports in modern society through a Christian worldview.
 Areas receiving special attention are youth sports, interscholastic sports, and professional sports.
 Emphasis is placed on describing and understanding sports, participants and observers, and the relationship of sport as an institution to the rest of society.